devtron-labs/devtron/docs/user-guide/global-configurations/docker-registries.md

 ### Registry URL

- You have to provide the URL of your registry.
-Create your registry and provide the URL of that registry in the URL box.
+ You have to provide the `Registry URL` of your registry. create your registry and provide the URL of that registry in the URL box.

 <section id="ECR"></section>

-### Registry Type- ECR:
+### Elastic Container Registry (ECR):

-You have to provide the below information if you select the registry type as ECR.
+You have to provide the below information if you select the registry type as `ECR`.

 * **Access key ID**

-Inside the Access key ID box, provide your AWS access key.
+Inside the `Access key ID` box, provide your AWS access key.

 * **Secret access key**

-Provide your AWS secret access key ID.
+Provide your AWS `Secret access key` ID.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/docker-registries/ECR+.JPG)

 <section id="Docker"></section>

-### Registry Type- Docker Hub
+### Docker-Hub:

 You have to provide the below information if you select the registry type as Docker Hub.

 * **Username**

-Give the username of the docker hub account you used for creating your registry in.
+Give the `Username` of the docker hub account you used for creating your registry in.

 * **Password**

-Give the password/[token](https://docs.docker.com/docker-hub/access-tokens/) corresponding to your docker hub account.
+Give the `password/[token]`(https://docs.docker.com/docker-hub/access-tokens/) corresponding to your docker hub account.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/docker-registries/docker-hub+copy.JPG)

 <section id="Azure"></section>

-### Azure Container Registry (ACR)
+### Azure Container Registry (ACR):

  Service principal authentication method can be used to authenticate with username and password.
 Please follow [link](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-service-principal) for getting the Username and password for this registry.